skinan/Data-Structures-Implementaions/README.md

-# Data_Structures
+# Data Structures Implementaions
-Problems solved in data structure course...
+Some basic problems solved in data structure course of Bachelors Degree.